SEKOIA-IO/documentation/_shared_content/develop/guides/playbook_modules/quick_start.md

 Let's explain a bit the code of the action.

-Our action is a class that inherit from `Action`, a base class from SEKOIA's automation SDK.
+Our action is a class that inherit from `Action`, a base class from SEKOIA.IO's automation SDK.
 The child actions must define the `run` method that will be passed the arguments provided to the action

 The base `Action` class provides few helpers like the `log` and `error` methods: